 An organizer in South Carolina reported in ULK 53 on eir work fighting lumpen-on-lumpen violence by holding classes to educate the youth on what it means to have unity.(2) Educational classes are a good form of criticism of political line that doesn't involve attacking individuals' views directly, sometimes making it easier for people to accept the criticism and come to see why they are wrong.
 This holds true for both leaders and class participants.
 No one person has all correct knowledge in educational classes.
 Leaders should also be open to learning new things from participants.

 It's not always easy to see someone as a political friend when you've had past beef with them.
-On page XX there is a report from Arkansas about how two prisoners overcame past differences through political unity.
+In "Building Unity Through ULK" (in this issue) there is a report from Arkansas about how two prisoners overcame past differences through political unity.
 And the article "From Cop to Anti-Imperialist" shows us the sometimes fluid nature of identifying our friends.
 Someone who was an enemy of the people while working for the police force has been won over to the side of revolution through circumstances in eir life that put them in the camp of the oppressed.

 Contradictions with enemies vs. contradictions among the people

 "Since they are different in nature, the contradictions between ourselves and the enemy and the contradictions among the people must be resolved by different methods.
-To put it briefly, the former entail drawing a clear distinction between ourselves and the enemy, and the latter entail drawing a clear distinction between right and wrong." - Mao
+To put it briefly, the former entail drawing a clear distinction between ourselves and the enemy, and the latter entail drawing a clear distinction between right and wrong." - Mao Tse-Tung, ibid.

 First we must distinguish between contradictions with the enemy and contradictions among the people.
 In contradictions with the enemy, such as with the prison COs, or with the Amerikan imperialist government, we are not seeking unity and we should be clear and straightforward in our statements about them.
-Criticism of enemy lines is important because it keeps the revolutionary movement on point.
+Criticism of enemies is important because it keeps the revolutionary movement on point.
 We do this when we identify all the candidates in the imperialist elections as part of the imperialist system.
 We also do this when we call out white supremacists behind bars collaborating with the COs to attack New Afrikans.